lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

     * Writing what you've read in your own words forces a deep understanding.
         * Can't fool yourself incomprehensible literature notes, as you'll be force to understand it when creating permanent notes.
         * The more we do it, the better and faster we get, which allows for more learning - another positive feedback loop.
-* Writing permanent notes another positive feedback loop:
+* Writing [[Permanent Notes]] another positive feedback loop:
     * Forces you to think your ideas through.
-    * Combining previously writen notes shows contradictions, inconsistencies and repeitiotns.
+    * Combining previously writen notes shows contradictions, inconsistencies and repetitions.
 * Searching through slipbox for categorising notes another important benefit:
     * Shows related notes we may not have considered
 * Slipbox works in a similar fashion to our brains:
-    * the more we add, the more new ideas can be hung in out "network of ideas" or “latticework of mental models” (Munger, 1994).
+    * the more we add, the bigger our [[Latticework of Mental Models]]  (Munger 1994) grows.

 ## The Six Steps To Successful Writing